 Dress for the weather.
 We operate year-round in the rain, snow, heat and cold.
 Wear comfortable clothing.
 You’ll be wearing a seat harness so please no skirts.
 Closed toe shoes are required.
 Long hair should be tied back.
 Please do not wear anything you do not want to lose, such as jewelry.
 You will be asked to remove everything from your pockets.
 Leave your cell phones, money clips and wallets in your car.
 We don’t want them falling out during the tour and injuring our wildlife.
 We do have assigned containers for each tour to hold your car keys.
 Please leave your valuables at home or locked in your car.
 Lake Geneva Canopy Tours is not responsible for any lost, stolen, damaged or misplaced personal property.

 Yes they do, each team of Guides is equipped with a digital camera.
 While on tour your Guides will take photographs, at predetermined locations.
 At the end of your tour, before you’ve even had a chance to de-gear, your photos are ready for viewing and purchase.
 For $25, all of the digital photos will be uploaded to Picthrive, to share with friends and family, post on your Facebook page or print at your favorite photo kiosk.
 You can also purchase photos after you go home.

-Yes you may, but it must have a wrist strap and remain secured to your person at all times.
+Yes you may, but it must be secured in a pocket that closes (button, zipper, velcro, etc).
 Just be sure to let us know when you check-in that you’ll be bringing a camera along, and we’re happy to help you properly secure it.